 What skills are needed?

 There are a variety of position and shift choices and each may be a little different.
-For example, working an early shift in the Bakery includes sorting and wrapping baked goods, while an afternoon shift is filled with selling baked goods and picking up at the end of the day.
 A shift at the Gates includes greeting fairgoers and gathering gate admission donations, while a shift in the Children's Games area requires interacting with children and facilitating a game.

 How long is a shift?